 \item We have curated a list of 4,268 crisis-related lexicons, which are utilized to compute CIS, an important component of SCF.
 This comprehensive lexicon list may help researchers and humanitarian organizations efficiently assess and categorize disaster-related textual content.

-\item We conduct comprehensive experiments on two data-sets, such as CrisisMMD and TSEqD, to evaluate the effectiveness of our proposed approach.
+\item We conduct comprehensive experiments on two datasets, such as CrisisMMD and TSEqD, to evaluate the effectiveness of our proposed approach.
 The experimental outcomes clearly indicate that our approach surpasses state-of-the-art methods.